Mkhgkk/isafe-guard/README.md

 1. **PC with GPU**

    - This project requires a PC with a GPU.
+   - Make sure nvidia drivers are installed and working properly.
    - Install the NVIDIA Container Toolkit by following the instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 2. **Environment Variables**